ruricolist/cmd/README.md

 # cmd

-Cmd is a DSL for running external programs, building on top of [UIOP][].
+A DSL for running external programs, built on [UIOP][].

 Cmd is designed to:

-1. Be easy to use.
+1. Be natural to use.
 2. Protect against shell interpolation.
 3. Be usable from multi-threaded programs.
 4. Support Windows.

 ## Argument handling

-Calling `cmd` always invokes a program directly and passes it a fixed list of arguments; arguments to `cmd` are *never* passed to a shell for interpretation.
+Calling `cmd` always invokes a program directly; arguments to `cmd` are *never* passed to a shell for interpretation.

 Arguments are handled as follows: